A well-established economic region, Hannover supports a range of industries, including automotive and tourism

 As a well-established economic region, Hannover supports a range of industries, including automotive and tourism.
 Home to the World EXPO in 2000, Hannover has since come to enjoy an international reputation as a trade fair and conference venue, earning the nickname ‘EXPO City’.

-Germany is the most popular option for international students looking to study in Europe.
-It is recognised for its high-quality education and you can experience this with GISMA.^
+Germany is the most popular option for international students looking to study in Europe, recognised for its high-quality education of which you can experience this with GISMA.^

 ^According to statistics and data from ICEF monitor.

-Hannover is located in central Germany; it is also a major crossing point for railway lines and highways (Autobahnen), connecting European main-lines from east to west (Berlin - Ruhr area) and north to south (Hamburg - Munich et al.).
-Reaching other notable cities is easy:
+Hannover is located in central Germany and is a major crossing point for railway lines and highways (Autobahnen), connecting European main-lines from east to west (Berlin - Ruhr area) and north to south (Hamburg - Munich et al.).
+Reaching other cities is easy:

 Hannover boasts an incredible amount of attractions.
 Here are just a few: